Caring for your jewellery

 Caring for your jewellery in so important to keep it as shiny and beautiful as the day you bought it.
 Here are some great tips on how to care for your Rock & Rose Jewellery.

-Following the advice below will help maintain the shine and polish on your jewellery but please be aware that copper jewellery can change colour when it comes into contact with air (oxidization) and this causes a natural darkening of the metal.
-I do seal my copper products with Renaissance Wax or Varnish which should stop this happening but follow the instructions below to keep your jewellery looking brand new!
+Following the advice below will help maintain the shine and polish on your jewellery but please be aware that copper jewellery can change colour when it comes into contact with air (oxidization), and this causes a natural darkening of the metal.

 Keeping your jewellery dry is a great way to keep it tarnish-free.
 Don’t wash dishes, do laundry or clean the house with your jewellery on.
 Many cleaning products contain harsh chemicals that can take off the finish.